ocean-tracking-network/otn_field_reporting_standards/_episodes/02-metadata.md

 ## Reporting Data to an OTN Node

-As researchers who are part of the OTN Network, you are encouraged to register your projects and report your data and metadata in a timely manner to your Data Manager.
+Researchers who are part of the OTN Network are encouraged to register their projects and report data and metadata in a timely manner to their Data Manager.
 This will benefit all researchers in the region through the database's detection-matching system.

 **This presentation** [Reporting to OTN](../files/field_workshop_2022_04.pptx) will cover some of the following topics.